 Northwood University offers graduate degrees, bachelor degrees and associate degrees on the residential campus, over 20 Adult Degree Program (ADP) Centers in six states, five International Program Centers, and online.
 Not all majors are offered at all locations.
-Programs with an asterisk (\) are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Programs with an asterisk () are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Programs not accredited by the ACBSP do not yet qualify for accreditation.
-Northwood University is regionally-accredited by the Higher Learning Commission of the North Central Association.
+Northwood University is regionally-accredited by the Higher Learning Commission.